elliottt/elliottt.github.io/source/_posts/2013-02-19-serenade-in-haskell.markdown

 li Hello, my name is @name
 ```

-The way that I might approach this in haskell is to view `@` as something that
+The way that I might approach this in Haskell is to view `@` as something that
 joins a piece of text with the content of a variable.
 Assuming that all
 variables in Serenade are strings, this can be viewed as a combinator that takes
 some `Serenade` thing on the left, and a variable that contains a `String` on